fbpx

 2. Hire the right people

-Customer complaint issues are far more likely to arise if staff are under-trained or under-experienced.
+Customer complaints are far more likely to arise if staff are under-trained or under-experienced for the demands of the job.

 3. Stay calm